My Favorite Fantasy Story

 My Favorite Fantasy Story is an anthology of fantasy short stories, edited by Martin H. Greenberg.
 It was first published in paperback by DAW Books in August 2000, and reprinted by ibooks in July 2004.

 Summary

 The book collects eighteen "[a]ward-winning, career-changing, classic stories" by "masters" of the genre, "[p]ersonally selected by such modern-day greats as: Morgan Llywelyn, Terry Pratchett, Tanya Huff, Charles de Lint, George R. R. Martin, Katherine Kurtz, Marion Zimmer Bradley [and] Margaret Weis," some of whom also authored some of the stories.
-Pieces included range in length from short stories to novelettes to one novel (Mopsa the Fairy), with the time span of their original publications ranging from 1837-1992.
+Pieces included range in length from short stories to novelettes to one novel (Mopsa the Fairy), with the time span of their original publications ranging from 1837 to 1992.